jrh761/CS3773-Final-Project/README.md

 docker-compose up --build
 ```

 **If you get any errors, make sure to reboot your pc and try again.
-If it was your first time installing docker, you will ned to reboot for it to function.**
+If it was your first time installing docker, you will need to reboot for it to function.**

 ## Connecting to database